 Iceland is a country like no other.
-It is is an island with a spectacular but strange eerie landscape.
+It is is an island with a spectacular but strange landscape.
 With a population of 350,000, it is one of the smallest countries in the world.
-While Iceland is smaller in terms of size the land mass and population, it is not small in terms of achievement.
-It prides itself with Nobel prize winner.
+While Iceland is smaller in terms of size and population, it is not small in terms of achievement.
+It prides itself of having a Nobel Prize winner.
 It even qualified for the FIFA World Cup Soccer finals in 2018.

-Although Iceland is located near the Arctic Circle, it is not brutally cold there.
+Although Iceland is located near the Arctic Circle, the weather is not brutally cold.
 An underwater ocean current known as Gulf Stream in the Atlantic Ocean keeps it warmer.

 Mid-Atlantic ridge passes through Iceland dividing it into two parts, which drift away from each other at a rate of 2cm per year.

-Reykjavik is the capital of Iceland, and the majority of the Icelandic population lives here.
+The capital of Iceland is Reykjavik where the majority of the Icelandic population lives here.
 It is also the hub for tourists who visit Iceland.

 The sky in Iceland is often lit with the Northern Lights (also known as Aurora Borealis), which is a result of some phenomenon occurring in the sun.
 When electronic storms occur in the sun, they throw into space a massive amount of charged particles, which are caught by the earth magnetic field at the poles.
 During this process, the charged particles collide with the gases on the earth’s atmosphere resulting in a spectacular display of multi-colored lights as shown in the images below.

 Gullfoss, which means Golden Waterfall in the Icelandic language, is one of the most visited attractions in Iceland.
 Located 70 miles northeast of Reykjavik, Gullfoss is on the Hvítá River’s path.
 The Hvítá River gets its water from the nearby glaciers.